 The district began the process of adjusting the size and composition of its fleet to meet the current and future needs of the community.
 The number and composition of staff and support vehicles was reduced, and the number of fire engines was reduced from five to four.
 Consolidation of Stations 51 and 52 in 2011 provided a Type I Engine, Water Tender, and light apparatus (Type 6 Engine or Light Rescue/Air Unit) at each of the district’s three stations.
 The district’s reserve Type I Engine was stored at Station 51.

 Several district personnel attended the resuscitation academy at Harborview Medical Center in Seattle and returned to implement high-performance cardiopulmonary resuscitation (CPR) and cardiac arrest management within the district and across Whidbey Island.
-The district also began a program to deliver hands-only CPR on any time anywhere basis for district residents and businesses.
-In addition, the district began support of a public access defibrillation program to increase access to automatic external defibrillators (AEDs) through the community
+The district also began a program to deliver hands-only CPR on an anytime anywhere basis for district residents and businesses.
+In addition, the district began support of a public access defibrillation program to increase access to automatic external defibrillators (AEDs) throughout the community.

 Station 52 on Morris Road was decommissioned as a fire station and apparatus was relocated to Station 51 in Coupeville.
 This facility was converted to the district’s logistics facility and used for storage.
 The District’s 2500-gallon water tender developed a severe leak in the water tank and was refurbished, replacing the tank and installing a 750 gallon per minute rated fire pump.
 This water tender was designated as Tender 51 and assigned to the fire station on N Main Street in Coupeville.
 The district began the process of equipping each type one (structural) fire engine with 1100 feet of 5” hose to improve water supply capability in both hydranted and unhydranted areas.